ranjithvbr/drag-drop-auto-save/README.md

 ## **Architectural / API Design Approach**

+**Random Cat Images**: Each time the app reloads, it displays different cat images to make it easy to see the loading spinner in action.

 **Components**: Each card is a separate component with drag-and-drop functionality.
 The main app container manages the card order and auto-save.

 **Auto-Save**: The app saves the card order every 5 seconds if there are any changes.
 It interacts with two mock API endpoints: one to load the card list and another to save updates.